alonrotem/jekyll-utils-netlify-cms-github-oauth/README.md

-# Netlify-cms-github-oauth-provider
+# Jekyll Utils and Netlify CMS GitHub Oauth Provider

+_This is a fork of [vencax/netlify-cms-github-oauth-provider](https://github.com/vencax/netlify-cms-github-oauth-provider), with additional features implemented, for Jekyll projects which are hosted on GitHubPages._

+## Features

+Forked from the original repository:

+- GitHub OAuth provider for Netlify CMS

+Newly added features:

+- Automatic generation of archive (e.g. categories, tags) pages
+- Pageviews proxy from Google Analytics

+## GitHub

-***External authentication providers were enabled in netlify-cms version 0.4.3.
-Check your web console to see your netlify-cms version.***
+**_External authentication providers were enabled in netlify-cms version 0.4.3.
+Check your web console to see your netlify-cms version._**

 [netlify-cms](https://www.netlifycms.org/) has its own github OAuth client.
 This implementation was created by reverse engineering the results of that client, so it's not necessary to reimplement client part of [netlify-cms](https://www.netlifycms.org/).